Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------------

 Open bugs:
-- [target 1.6] MISSING FEATURE (Richie): The grid step and rotation step could be saved in the preference of the application.
 - [target 1.6] MISSING FEATURE (Alban): The application may support dynamically language addition/removal (dll and chm file inside the folder)
 - [target 1.7] MISSING FEATURE (Alban): make configurable connexion points
 - [target 1.7] MISSING FEATURE (Denis): Feature to replace a set of brick by another one.